-There are advantages to obtaining a depreciation schedule before the 30th of June that can help you to maximise your return and make the most of your investment.
+There are significant advantages to ordering a depreciation schedule immediatley after purchase that can help you to maximise your return and make the most of your investment.

-Before we look at those advantages, let’s recap what depreciation is and how this assists property investors.
+Before we look at those advantages, let’s recap what depreciation is and how it assists property investors.

-The Australian Taxation Office allows property owners to claim depreciation, or decline in value, as a deduction.
+The Australian Taxation Office (ATO) allows property owners to claim the depreciation, or decline in value of an asset, as a tax deduction.

-Depreciation is considered a non-cash deduction, meaning an investor doesn’t need to spend any money to be eligible to make a claim.
+Depreciation is a non-cash deduction, meaning an investor doesn’t need to spend any money to claim it.
 For this reason, depreciation deductions are often overlooked.
 This is a costly mistake for investors, as depreciation deductions carry significant taxation benefits.

-With tax time approaching, property owners should be sure they are claiming all the deductions to which they are entitled, in order to maximise their returns.
+With tax time approaching, property owners should be sure they are claiming all the deductions to which they are entitled.

 Owners of income-producing properties can claim depreciation deductions related to the building’s structure as well as the plant and equipment assets within the property.

-It’s important to organise a depreciation schedule before the end of the financial year in order to maximise your deductions and claim everything you’re eligible for from the year.
+It’s important to organise a depreciation schedule before the end of the financial year to maximise your deductions and claim everything you’re eligible for from the year.

 Failing to claim depreciation means missing out on thousands of dollars.
-During FY 2017/18, BMT found investors an average first year deduction of almost $9,000.
+In FY2021/2022 to-date, BMT found investors an average first year deduction of almost $9,000.
 Meanwhile, the most up-to-date numbers show that the Australian Taxation Office (ATO) saw property investors claim approximately $4,000 on average in depreciation deductions.